Rolling Admissions

 Upcoming deadline

-The Instructional Leadership masters program is geared towards K-12 educators, equipping you for impactful teacher leadership roles* within your school and district.
+The Instructional Leadership graduate certificate or masters program is geared towards K-12 educators, equipping you for impactful teacher leadership roles within your school and district.
 You will learn how to nurture professional inquiry and collaboration through engaging in dialogue, investigation, reflection, and action.
-After graduation, you'll emerge as a passionate advocate for equitable access and opportunities on behalf of every student, and an empowered teacher-leader at your site.

 What you'll learn

-• How to advocate for equitable educational experiences for all students
+• advocate for equitable, culturally responsive experiences for all students;

 After graduation